keeganbrycegrey/UPG-Calculator/README.md

 - Adapt or build on it non-commercially

 This may **not** be:
-- Used it in a commercial product or service.
+- Used in a commercial product or service.
 - Attribution removed/obscured.

 Please credit this/link back the repository if you fork or adapt this project.